pulsar2105/whip-simulation/README.md

 # whip-simulation
-A little simulation of a whipe
+A little simulation of a whipe.